kmbarragan/Clim680_FinalProject/index.md

 - [Notebook](.....)

 Calculate the Mean Difference between Composites with Significance
 - Doing something similar to creating a composites with 500hPa and PNA but this time indicated a "enhanced" PNA index where anything above 1 would now be positive and below -1 would be negative.
 All those in between 1 and -1 would be considered neutral.
-Trying to see if maybe more intensly ranked CAO's are linked to this "enhanced" PNA index.They are not :|
+Trying to see if maybe more intensely ranked CAO's are linked to this "enhanced" PNA index.
+They are not.
+The ranking is also from Smith 2019.
 - Did something similar previously but now able to find the mean diffference between the positive and neutral phase and calculate the statistical significance.
 - [Notebook](:......)